quaderno/quaderno-developers/source/includes/_quaderno_js.md

 In this case the relevant function is `Quaderno.redirectToPayPal`, in case of success it automatically redirects the customer to the PayPal payment page, otherwise we will catch the error in the reject block and show it to the customer.

+Remember that you should have set a value for `redirectURL` in order to use `Quaderno.redirectToPayPal`.
+If you are using the automatic initialization method you can use the id `data-redirect-url` in the input containing the URL so it is automatically detected.

 ### With custom init
 ```html
   <h1>James Tiberius Kirk</h1>